 If your goal is to work in the U.S. either while studying at UNH or after you graduate you will need to be very familiar with the laws and visa regulations.
-You can discuss some of this with the career advisors at the UACC but you should work closely with the staff at the Office of Students and Scholars in Thompson Hall.
+Work closely with the staff at the Office of International Students and Scholars.

 - The Career & Internship Fairs host employers who indicate that they hire international students.
 Check the fair directory in Handshake fair for that information.

-- Office of International Students and Scholars (OISS): visas, employment, legal, transition issues.
-Contacts: Thuy Nquyen, Leila Paje-Manalo, Elizabeth Webber
+- Office of International Students and Scholars (OISS)

-- Sexual Harassment and Rape Prevention Program (SHARPP).
-Contact: Amy Culp
+- Sexual Harassment and Rape Prevention Program (SHARPP)

 - Interpreters/Translators servicing UNH students: The Lutheran Social Services Language Bank, Southern NH Area Health Education Center